DharmaFactory/Kit/cognitive-functions.md

   3. Pair every plan with its catalytic variant: state what happens if we push harder, plus the containment or rollback plan that makes it safe to try.
   4. Validate assumptions against actual repo state (listings, file contents, prior decisions).
   5. Note risks or approval requirements; surface them before acting.
+  6. If the plan interfaces with contested discourse, design the experiment using the mu tactics (metrics, pilots, exit ramps) from `exegesis-engine.md`.

 - **Decision threshold:** Execute only when ≥80% confident the plan fits constraints; otherwise, loop with the human.